 About 4 miles after Middleton Highway 44 crosses Interstate 84, I take a left on Farmway Road which intersects Highway 20/26.
 This is the highway that I will pedal 457 miles all the way on to Portland.

 Sharing the shoulder with the farm machinery

 From Parma to Vale, bicycle riders share the shoulder with farm equipment.
 At first it’s unnerving to hear the sound of a big combustion engine coming up slow and not pass.
 To look over my shoulder means the bike will veer into the traffic lane.
-All a person can do, accept the fact that there’s a massive tractor riding their ass and be patient.
+All a person can do, accept the fact that there’s a massive tractor riding your ass and be patient.

 Parma Moto Vu, the best place to camp in Parma, ID

-When planning the trip the first stop I intended was to be Parma.
+When planning the trip the first stop I intended was to stop Parma.
 No, not the famed land of cheese in Italy – we’re still talking Idaho, here.
 Years ago I camped at the Parma Moto Vu, an old drive in theater that still shows a double feature on the weekends.
 I contacted the owner and the theater closed for the season the last week in September.
 Parma also has a park that offers camping and showers for $7.00.

 On HI 26 there’s lots of cows and mono culture.

 The smell of shit